 During the transition period, if you send a form to the wrong department, it will be transferred to the correct department.
 Social Security Scotland works in partnership with the Department for Work and Pensions in England and Wales, and the Department for Communities in Northern Ireland.

-The BASRiS form is supporting information for Social Security Scotland to make a decision for a disability assistance award under Special Rules.
+The BASRiS form lets Social Security Scotland know that a person is terminally ill.
+The form provides supporting information so that Social Security Scotland can make a decision for a disability assistance award under the special rules.

-The DS1500 and SR1 forms are the equivalent form used by the Department for Work and Pensions in England, Wales and Department for Communities in Northern Ireland.
+The SR1 form (previously the DS1500 form) is the equivalent form used by the Department for Work and Pensions in England, Wales and Department for Communities in Northern Ireland.

-The BASRiS form will replace the DS1500 and SR1 for Scotland's new forms of Disability Assistance.
+The BASRiS form replaces the SR1 and DS1500 for Scotland's new forms of disability assistance.

-If you have access to the NHS network, you can complete a BASRiS web form.
+If you have access to the Scottish Wide Area Network (SWAN) on an NHS network, you can complete a BASRiS webform.
 If you do not have access to the NHS network you should use an editable PDF BASRiS form or a paper BASRiS form.

 A new version of the BASRiS form was released on 15 December 2022.